Amr2812/Amr2812/README.md

 - **System Design Interview**
   - A book about system design in which writers show a process of designing many systems at large scale.
 - **Database Internals: A Deep Dive into How Distributed Data Systems Work**
   - The first half of the book explores storage classification, and dive into B-Tree-based and immutable Log Structured storage engines.
 It explains how database files are organized to build efficient storage, using auxiliary data structures such as Page Cache, Buffer Pool and Write-Ahead Log.
 The book covers implementations of different techniques and optimizations used in real database systems like PostgreSQL, MySQL & Apache Cassandra.
-I only read the first half since the second half explores distributed databases which I will study after studying distributed systems.
+I only read the first half since the second half explores distributed databases which I will read after studying distributed systems.
 - **Fundamentals of Database Systems**
   - I used this database textbook to study Database design & normalization while studying the Datbase Modeling & Theory course from Stanford University.